Museum of Lancashire

-The Museum of Lancashire is an historic collection in Preston in Lancashire, England.
+The Museum of Lancashire is a museum with several historic collections in Preston in Lancashire, England.
 The museum, which is based in the old Sessions House, is a Grade II listed building.

 History

 Construction of the courthouse, which was commissioned to accommodate meetings of the nisi prius court and the quarter sessions, began in 1825.
 It was designed by Thomas Rickman in the Neo-Classical style..
 Baines' 1825 History and Directory of Lancashire comments that, 'The prison is on a very large scale, but the Court-house, which is inconveniently situated in the centre of the building, is not sufficiently commodious, and at the general session for the county, held by adjournment on 9 September 1824, the sum of ten thousand pounds was voted by magistrates, for the erection of a new court-house and records office, which are to be placed outside the walls of the present gaol'.
 Hewitson, in his History of Preston states that the building was erected in 1829 and refers to Mr Rickman as the architect.
 He goes on to add that a new dome was added in 1849 and in 1870, due to the dangerous state of the dome it was replaced by a ceiling light.
 The design involved a symmetrical main frontage with five bays facing onto Stanley Street; the central section featured a porch with Doric order columns.